PhiYerion/NetManager.rs/README.md

 Test configurations in a container with the host network to make sure that it works

 Integrate https://maclookup.app/downloads/json-database into mac setter

+## Build
+git clone https://github.com/PhiYerion/NetManager.rs; cd NetManager.rs; ./build.sh

+## Usage
+This is a library that happens to have a main for testing.
+This is very suboptimal and is planned to be abstracted into three different modules.